What Was On The First "Now That’s What I Call Music" Album?

-The classic compilation series has reached the incredible of milestone of 100 editions this month.
-It’s taken them 35 years to get there - but what was on the very first LP, back in 1983?
+The classic compilation series was released 40 years ago this week.
+But what was on the very first LP, back in 1983?
 Let’s drop the needle on side 1, track 1 and find out…

 The drummer with Genesis finally makes the transition to pop superstar with this cover of the Supremes’ Motown classic.
 The video showcases his acting talents.
 Sort of.